Frirhos-he/CMS/README.md

 ## Users Credentials

-  I assumed that passwords must have a minimum length of 6 characters and has different salts and conseguently different hash
+  I assumed that passwords must have a minimum length of 6 characters and has different salts and conseguently different hashes

 |      username       |   password    |
 | :-----------------: | :-----------: |